Online Gardening School: Growing an organic garden can change your life

 Daniel OstrowskiDaniel (he/him) grew up at the base of a fourteen-thousand-foot mountain in far Northern California and has loved plants all his life.
 He graduated from the University of California, Davis with a degree in Plant Sciences and an emphasis in Crop production and Viticulture.
 After college he went to work for a pesticide and fertilizer ...

-Get on the waitlist to be the first to know about our next enrollment period, and receive special offers.
+This class is currently closed.
+Get on the waitlist to be notified of the next enrollment period.